Fjodor44/NSTA/Next_Stop_The_Apocalypse/IC_Notes/prologue session 2 IC Notes.md

 tags : pre-prologue, IC_notes
 ---
 [[||Previous session]]
-# Session 2 IC Notes
+# Prologue Session 2 IC Notes

 ### Ready room
 After hearing the plan and the [[Quest nr1]] we discussed how to get more information.
 After deciding to go to the library, we needed to know how to get access.
 After calling the clerk asking for more information I once again got confronted with my past.
 That was not ideal, during this state of shock I spent 2 gold on a drink which then got drunk by [[Lucy]].
 Lucy got a bit to drunk and caused a together with [[Enoki]] they burned the roof but I cleaned it a little.
 It is good to know that [[Squid Ink liquor]] is highly flammable.
 I need to ask extra clarification on the cups at they seemed invisible.